Share This Article

 April 9, 2026

-Jang Wonyoung (장원영) has been named Dyson's Asia Pacific ambassador for hair devices, the British technology brand confirmed on April 8, 2026 via Dyson Korea.
-The appointment upgrades Wonyoung's existing relationship with Dyson Korea into a regional role spanning the entire APAC market, according to Branding in Asia.
+Jang Wonyoung (장원영) has been named Dyson's Asia Pacific ambassador for hair devices, the British technology brand confirmed on April 8, 2026 via Dyson Korea and its regional release.
+The appointment upgrades Wonyoung's existing relationship with Dyson Korea into a regional role spanning the entire APAC market, with multiple regional outlets matching Dyson's own announcement.
 She joins alongside actor Park Bo Gum, who was simultaneously appointed as Dyson's broader APAC ambassador covering home appliances and hair technology.
 For Wonyoung, the deal is the latest in a portfolio that already includes Dr. Althea, Miu Miu Beauty, Tommy Jeans, and Tiffany & Co., but it marks something different.
 This is not a fashion campaign or a skincare endorsement.
 Dyson sells engineering.
 The Airwrap retails for over $500.
 When a premium hardware company picks an idol to represent its most design-forward product category across an entire continent, that is a commercial statement about where Korean celebrity influence sits in 2026.

 What the APAC role covers

 Dyson's announcement splits its Asia Pacific ambassador strategy into two distinct lanes.
 Wonyoung will represent Dyson Hair Devices exclusively, fronting campaigns for products including the Airwrap and Supersonic dryer across the region.
-According to Dyson's official regional announcement and follow-up trade coverage, Park Bo Gum takes the broader portfolio, covering both home appliances and hair devices, with early campaign work centered on the Dyson Spot+Scrub Ai Robot Cleaner.
+According to Dyson's April 8 regional announcement and the trade coverage that followed it, Park Bo Gum takes the broader portfolio, covering both home appliances and hair devices, with early campaign work centered on the Dyson Spot+Scrub Ai Robot Cleaner.
 The dual appointment signals that Dyson is treating its APAC beauty push as a standalone priority rather than folding it into general product marketing.
 That split also makes the strategy easier to read.
-Wonyoung is the face of aspirational styling.
-Park is the wider household bridge.
+Wonyoung is the face of aspirational styling, while Park is the wider household bridge.
+That narrower product focus also makes the partnership feel more premium and more credible than a catch-all regional sponsorship.
+Together, the structure makes Dyson's celebrity marketing in Asia Pacific look intentionally segmented instead of broadly star-driven.

 Why Dyson chose Wonyoung